trkin/movebase/README.md

 # Move Index

-This project aims to make it easier for people search for a group which they can join and move their body together.
-It index all activities like hiking, running, kayaking, and can perform filtering to specific disciplines like split boarding.
+This project aims to make it easier for people search for an event which they can join for any king of sport or recreational activity.
+It is an index of all activities like hiking, running, kayaking, and can perform filtering to specific discipline requirements like split boarding.

 # Model